ethereum/consensus-specs/specs/networking/p2p-interface.md

 - `SchemaVersion` - an ordinal version number (e.g. 1, 2, 3…).
 Each schema is versioned to facilitate backward and forward-compatibility when possible.
 - `Encoding` - while the schema defines the data types in more abstract terms, the encoding strategy describes a specific representation of bytes that will be transmitted over the wire.
 See the [Encodings](#Encoding-strategies) section for further details.

-This protocol segregation allows libp2p `multistream-select 1.0` / `multiselect 2.0` to handle the request type, version and encoding negotiation before establishing the underlying streams.
+This protocol segregation allows libp2p `multistream-select 1.0` / `multiselect 2.0` to handle the request type, version, and encoding negotiation before establishing the underlying streams.

 ### Req/Resp interaction